Verdify Book a Fit Call

 Can AI send customer responses or close tickets automatically?

-Not as a first boundary.
+Not as a first step.
 AI may summarize tickets, recommend routing, and draft replies, but customer-facing sends, closures, refunds, or account-impacting actions should stay behind human approval or deterministic rules.

 What should a software team measure?